Gaming YouTube Channel Equipment: Complete Guide

 8. No backup storage — when the project drive dies, so does the channel

-9. Buying RGB keyboards that rattle on mic
+9. RGB keyboards that rattle straight into the mic

-I break down the full list and how to avoid each in 10 Creator Equipment Mistakes That Cost You Subscribers.
+I go through the full list and how to dodge each in 10 Creator Equipment Mistakes That Cost You Subscribers.

 Frequently Asked Questions